 What Is the Best Adhesive for Concrete Stick to Wood?

-When it comes to adhesives, there are several different options available.
+There are several different adhesive options available.
 Many people choose to go with glue, while others prefer a more permanent solution such as screws or nails.
 However, one adhesive consistently outperforms the rest when it comes to sticking concrete to wood: epoxy.

 This powerful adhesive forms incredibly strong bonds between materials and have a high tolerance for exposure to moisture, extreme temperatures, and heavy wear.
 So whether you’re trying to repair an existing structure made of concrete and wood or want to attach a new piece of wood onto an existing concrete surface, epoxy is the ideal choice.